NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 * `NameTagManager#getCustomPrefix(TabPlayer)`
 * `NameTagManager#getCustomSuffix(TabPlayer)`

-To get original value set by the plugin based on configuration:
+To get the original value set by the plugin based on configuration:
 * `NameTagManager#getOriginalPrefix(TabPlayer)`
 * `NameTagManager#getOriginalSuffix(TabPlayer)`